pulumi/docs/content/webinar/aws-fargate-and-pulumi/index.md

 # If the video is pre-recorded or live.
 pre_recorded: true

+# If the video is part of the PulumiTV series.
+Setting this value to true will list the video in the "PulumiTV" section.
+pulumi_tv: false

 # The preview image will be shown on the list page.
 preview_image: "https://img.youtube.com/vi/M1Es9e9ICJA/hqdefault.jpg"